 So, if you're following my vacation planning advice step by step, by now you already have chosen your city to go to and bought a ticket to get there.
 Now you need to think about accommodations for yourself.
-At this point it's time to google which neighborhoods are better/safer to stay in your city.
-This is step is particularly important for female solo planners.
+Let's see what accommodations are out there.

-Where to stay depends on what kind of accommodations you prefer.
+Where to stay on your vacation depends on what accommodations you prefer.

 If you are searching for a luxury accommodation, I will update my page with recommendations later.
 Please come back soon!

 And if you are trying to book something within a budget, what do you like the best?
 The center of the city, the outskirts?

 For me - it is better to stay right in the center of the city in a smaller room, than in a larger, but on the outskirts.
 I like to be right in the middle of everything and feel safe!
 I don’t want to drive/taxi/Uber/bus back to my place.
 There is nothing like stepping outside of my hotel and getting right into the bustling city life.